This post may contain affiliate links (read more)

 Sinking funds for variable expenses such as holidays, Christmas and birthdays might also be something you want to consider.

-Once you’ve got a handle on the first two, you can think about your long term financial goals and saving for the more distant future.
-Consider what financial freedom looks like to you and set goals and make a plan for how you’re going to get there.
+Once you’ve got a handle on the first two, you can think about your long term financial goals.
+And about saving for the more distant future.
+Consider what financial freedom looks like to you.
+Set goals and make a plan for how you’re going to get there.

 You might also enjoy…Money Saving Tips To Squeeze The Most Out Of Your Budget!